akash-mondal/Seamless-AI/README.md

 - **LID**: Contains the implementation of Language Identification (LID) for both text and speech inputs, leveraging the SpeechBrain toolkit.
 - **Models Used**: Provides information about the pre-trained models utilized in the project.
 - **Notebook-Recipes**: Includes Jupyter Notebooks demonstrating the usage of Bhashini pipelines and Seamless AI pipelines.
-- **SeamlessGlasses**: This directory houses the core implementation of Seamless AI pipelines, including image/video understanding, text processing, and speech recognition/synthesis.
+- **SeamlessGlasses**: This directory houses the core implementation of our product offering Seamless Glasses, Concept AR Smart Glasses with Seamless AI's pipelines.
-- **Stella**: Contains the source code for the flagship demo "Stella," a multilingual chatbot showcasing Seamless AI's capabilities.
+- **Stella**: Contains the source code for the  demo chatbot "Stella," a multilingual chatbot showcasing Seamless AI's capabilities.

 ## Technologies Used